nihemelandu/Inventory-under-uncertainity/README.md

 Every omnichannel retailer faces two decisions that must be made together:

 **1. How much inventory to stock at each location — and when?**
-Stock too much and capital is tied up in holding costs.
+Stock too much, and capital is tied up in holding costs.
 Stock too little and sales are lost, or orders are fulfilled from distant locations at high transportation cost.

 **2. When an online order arrives, which location should fulfil it?**
 Any location in the network could potentially serve the order.
 Choosing the wrong one — whether because it is too far away, or because fulfilling from it will deplete stock needed elsewhere — is costly both financially and operationally.

 These two decisions are not independent.
-The right fulfilment strategy depends on how inventory is distributed across the network.
+The right fulfillment strategy depends on how inventory is distributed across the network.
 The right inventory distribution depends on the fulfilment strategy you plan to use.
 Optimizing one without the other leaves significant value on the table.

 ---